MMaslowski12/Draughts/README.md

 Program is set so that bot plays with white pieces by default.
 Should you want to play as white pieces yourself, please change the True argument to False in a game.play_human() function located at the end of the code.

 The AI works with depth four to save time.
-Should you want to increase its accuracy at the expense of response time, please change it to six in the underlined part of the code below.
+Should you want to increase its abilities at the expense of response time, please change it to six in the underlined part of the code below.
 ![You can change depth to six here](./pictures/depth.png)